-A general health plan or a mediclaim is used to cover medical expenses that may otherwise burn a deep hole in your pocket.
-But without relevant add-ons, these policies might not benefit someone with a critical illness.
-To provide such a service, there are insurance plans which cater to specific sets of grave diseases.
-A Critical illness insurance plan covers the expenses incurred during the treatment of critical illnesses like cancer, organ failure, blindness, deafness, loss of limbs etc.
+A regular health insurance plan is used to cover medical expenses that may otherwise burn a deep hole in your pocket.
+But without relevant add-ons, these plans might not benefit someone with a critical illness.
+This is why health insurance companies offer critical illness insurance plans that provide coverage for critical illnesses like cancer, stroke, heart attack, paralysis, etc. Know how to choose the best critical illness insurance plan.

 Critical illness insurance policy comes into play when the policyholder is diagnosed with one of the policy-specified critical ailments.